bkesterbyld/maroon-potato/src/pages/micro-backend-as-a-service.md

           Above provides a non-technical space for to build sophisticated, scalable data models and APIs without coding
         content: >
-          Getting a backend put together for new software products is time consuming and expensive.
-Moreover, the project phase when your engineers spin up, program and connect databases is essentially a black box—you don't know what's happening and whether your requirements are being implemented correctly.
+          The project phase when your engineers spin up, program and connect databases is essentially a black box—you don't know what's happening and whether your requirements are being implemented correctly.
 Then once your initial user feedback comes in, changes are slow and require high communications overhead.

           Above offers a no code cloud environment—as easy as a spreadsheet— for you to prototype data models and sophisticated logic for your ideas without coding.
-As you work with Above, developers automatically get an API, so they can get to work on the frontend immediately.
-Above scales infinitely, so you can even prototype solutions that involved heavy data processing like AI- and ML-based applications.
+As you create your data prototypes, developers automatically get an API, so they can get to work on the frontend immediately.
+Above scales infinitely, so you can even test solutions that involve heavy data processing like AI- and ML-based applications.

-          *   Quickly assemble powerful enterprise-class backend prototypes quickly without having to learn anything
+          *   Quickly assemble powerful enterprise-class backend prototypes without

           *   Test and iterate constantly without DevOps and backend engineering delay

-          *   Ingest data from existing sources with less complexity that traditional integrations
+          *   Ingest data from existing sources with less complexity than traditional integrations

-          *   Everyone can view data and trace logic in a web browser, so it's easy to collaborate across the whole team
+          *   Collaborate across the whole team around central yet secure browser data views and traceable logic
         image: images/spm-data-prototyping.png
         media_position: right
         media_width: fifty